Saturday, 14 January 2017

 Break/cocktail reception 6:30-7:30 pm

 Talk by Dr Salah M. Hassan 7:30-9:00 pm

-Join us for the closing tour of The Khartoum School: The Making of the Modern Art Movement in Sudan (1945 – present), Kamala Ibrahim Ishaq: Women in Crystal Cubes and Amir Nour: Brevity is the Soul of Wit: A Retrospective (1956-Present) exhibitions, on Saturday, 14 January 2017 at 5:00 pm, SAF Art Spaces.
+Join us for the closing tour of The Khartoum School: The Making of the Modern Art Movement in Sudan (1945 – present), Kamala Ibrahim Ishag: Women in Crystal Cubes and Amir Nour: Brevity is the Soul of Wit: A Retrospective (1956-Present) exhibitions, on Saturday, 14 January 2017 at 5:00 pm, SAF Art Spaces.

 Following the reception, a special talk called When Identity Becomes Form: Calligraphic Abstraction and Sudanese Modernism, will be given by co-curator Dr Salah M. Hassan, who will also be leading the closing tour for all three exhibitions.